lana-z/city-explorer/README.md

 ## Overview
 This is a location based app.
 A user inputs a location, and the app displays a map of that location.

+Note: create an .env.local file with your value for the variable `VITE_API_KEY=` to view.

 ## Getting Started